Overcoming Generic Knowledge Loss with Selective Parameter Update: Introduction

-In this paper, we explore this problem from a continual learning perspective while with the model editing principles in mind.
-Our focus is on investigating the feasibility of continuously updating a pre-trained foundation model, ensuring that the knowledge it has acquired remains not hurt throughout the process.
-To facilitate a comprehensive analysis of the foundation models' forgetting behavior, we focus on the classification tasks and formulate the knowledge base as the classification ability of a specific control set.
-Our main objective is to enhance the pre-trained model's performance on datasets where it initially exhibits suboptimal results, while preserving its original ability on the control set, hopefully without revisiting it.
+To facilitate a comprehensive analysis of the generic knowledge deterioration, we focus on the classification tasks and formulate the knowledge base as the zero-shot classification ability on a diverse control set containing a wide range of classes.
+Our main objective is to demonstrate an improvement of a pre-trained model's performance on datasets where it initially exhibits suboptimal results, while preserving its original ability on a control set, without revisiting it.
+We evaluate our method on six continual learning tasks and find that by updating merely 3\% of the parameters, our approach achieves performance on the new tasks superior to that achieved by methods that fully finetune the model, with almost no deterioration on the generic knowledge, only 0.97\% performance loss on the control set.
+We further conduct comprehensive analyses to assess the impact of each component on generic knowledge forgetting.

-Effective approaches for continuous accumulation of knowledge should possess certain characteristics, including minimal introduction of new parameters and high computational efficiency.
-This is because updates in real-world scenarios can be continuous and perpetual, then added parameters and overloaded computation will become a large burden as the sequence process~\citep{prabhu2023computationally}.
-Under such criteria, existing prompt-based~\citep{l2p, dualprompt,smith2023coda,sprompt}, and distillation-based~\citep{zheng2022preventing} continual learning and transfer learning methods ~\citep{lialin2023scaling} are not well-suited.

-Based on the abovementioned principle, our core idea is to select the most crucial parameters for the current task and perform a sparse update.
-Specially, we first localize specific model layers for updating based on insights from model analysis works~\citep{analysis-embedingspace,geva2020transformer}.
-Additionally, we leverage the score function, defined by the magnitude of gradients regarding new task data, to select a sparse set of weights to update.
-Throughout the updating process, we further employ regularization techniques to constrain weight shifts.
-We evaluate our method on six continual learning tasks and find that only with updating 3\% of the parameters, our approach achieves performance superior to the full update baseline while with only a loss of 0.97\% generic knowledge.
-We further conduct comprehensive analyses to assess the impact of each component on knowledge retention.